peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public static readonly PeterO.Mail.MediaType TextPlainAscii;

-Specifies the media type "text/plain" and the charset "US-ASCII", used for plain text data.
+Specifies the media type "text/plain" and the "charset" parameter "US-ASCII", used for plain text data.

 ### TextPlainUtf8

     public static readonly PeterO.Mail.MediaType TextPlainUtf8;

-Specifies the media type "text/plain" and the charset "utf-8", used for Unicode plain text data.
+Specifies the media type "text/plain" and the "charset" parameter "utf-8", used for Unicode plain text data.

 ### IsMultipart